Can Colour Impact Emotions and Mood in your Home or Workplace?

-To commence a Ren Creative Works Commission; suggest a single colour from the colour wheel or an image of high quality that has been neutrally lit.
+To commence a Ren Creative Works Commission; you can suggest a single colour from the colour wheel or an image of high quality that has been neutrally lit.
 It is equally important to have a few neutral colours; much like negative space in a composition, this allows contrast with the main hierarchy colour theme.

 Another area to consider; although we didn’t explore in great detail, is the psychology associated with shapes.
 Shapes, like colour can evoke different meanings and might be useful to consider when deciding on your colours, for example: